How does inheritance work in NSW?

-The question of who can benefit under Inheritance Laws, will depend on whether a person has left behind a valid Will or not.
+The question of who can benefit under Inheritance Laws depends on whether a person has left behind a valid Will or not.

 If a person has left behind a valid Will, then the people named as beneficiaries in their Will, generally inherit the assets left to them in the Will.
 The exception to this is where there is a family provision claim made on the Estate of the deceased.

-In New South Wales, a family provision claim can be made by an eligible person who believes that, the deceased did not provide adequate provision, for their proper maintenance, education or advancement in life.
-People eligible to make a family provision claim are:
+In New South Wales, a family provision claim can be made by an eligible person who believes that the deceased did not provide adequate provision, for their proper maintenance, education or advancement in life.

 - Spouses and de facto partners;